SumoLogic/sumologic-documentation/docs/integrations/amazon-aws/cloud-infrastructure-security-for-aws.md

               <details>
        <summary>CloudQuery</summary>

        In this section, you have the choice to create a [CloudQuery source](/docs/send-data/hosted-collectors/cloud-to-cloud-integration-framework/cloudquery-source/) in Sumo Logic.
+(This functionality is in [preview](#cloudquery-preview).
+If would like to know more about the feature, reach out to your Sumo Logic Account Executive.)

        If fields are missing, or you need to change them, do the following:
        * **8.1 Configure CloudQuery C2C Source**
           * **Setup CloudQuery Source at Org Level**.
 Select **Yes** to set up the CloudQuery source in the Sumo Logic platform at the organization level, which collects the data of multiple AWS services.
           * **CloudQuery logs source category name**.
 The source category name to be created (for example, `aws/cis/cloudquery/logs`).